mmstroik/better-quote-tweets/README.md

-# Better Quote Tweets
+# Quick Quote & Link Search for X

-A simple Chrome extension that improves the quote tweets experience on Twitter/X.
+This extension adds shortcuts for viewing quote tweets and searching Twitter/X for webpage mentions.

 ## Features

+### Quote Tweets

-1. Adds a quote icon button to every tweet that links directly to that tweet's quotes
+- Adds a quote button to all tweets that links directly to that tweet's quotes
-2. Adds a "Search all quotes" button on quote tweet pages that performs a URL-based search to find potentially hidden quotes
+- Adds a "Search all quotes" fallback option on quote pages that finds quotes using URL-based search (sometimes surfaces quotes that X's built-in quotes view misses)

+### URL Search

+- Adds shortcut to search Twitter/X for mentions of the webpage/article you're currently viewing

+#### URL Search Usage

+1. After installation, pin the extension to your toolbar:
+   - Click the puzzle piece icon in the top-right
+   - Find the extension and click the pin icon
+2. On any webpage, either:
+   - Click the toolbar icon, or
+   - Use Ctrl+Shift+S (Windows/Linux) or Cmd+Shift+S (Mac)
+3. A new tab will open with an X search for all mentions of that URL

 ## Installation